This is the

 This is the book for you.

 THE LIFE OF A PLODDER is now available as an e-book, available to purchase from all the usual e-book stores for $3.99.
 The e-book edition has been updated with corrections and clarifications and a few new photographs.
 Here is a link to a page with links to those stores.
-More will be added in the future.
-A print edition is in the works for late 2020 or early 2021.
+I'm hoping to make a print edition available sometime in 2021.

 When he was in his eighties, Fred Gorton wrote his autobiography as a series if essays.
 After his death, his granddaughter inherited those handwritten pages, edited them, and distributed the result to Fred's family members.
 Later she expanded the manuscript, adding some background about the area Fred lived in and a few notes to clarify things he got wrong, and made the text available to the general public on her webpage.
 Now, for the first time, this expanded and updated edition is available in book format.